 Payment default refers to overdue accounts.
 The information will stay in your credit report for five years.
-Order of default means the lender can get a judgment in their favor without having to go through a full-blown trial because you did not appear in court or request a hearing.
+An order of default means the lender can get a judgment in their favour without having to go through a trial because you did not appear in court or request a hearing.

 One of the consequences of payment default on a mortgage loan is foreclosure.
 If you default on your mortgage loan, your mortgage lender can initiate a legal proceeding to take ownership of your home.
 The moment the foreclosure proceedings start our credit file will be updated, showing that your mortgage is in foreclosure.
 When you don’t pay your mortgage, your home is foreclosed, when you default on car payments, it is repossessed.

 Here are the default-related reasons why banks or mainstream lenders will repossess your home: